coinevo/documents/en/QRC20-integration.md

 # QRC20 Integration Technical Guide

-This document explains the basics of interacting with an QRC20 contract with the `qtumd` CLI command tool.
+This document explains the basics of interacting with an QRC20 contract with the `evod` CLI command tool.

-The full example in PHP: [Qrc20.php](https://github.com/qtumproject/qrc20-wrapper/blob/master/Qrc20.php) .
+The full example in PHP: [Qrc20.php](https://github.com/coinevo/qrc20-wrapper/blob/master/Qrc20.php) .

 # Intro